 As you begin to tell people you’re engaged, there are particular questions that are generally asked.
 For example, where is the wedding going to be, where are you going to live, and where was the proposal?
 When you answer the last question with “in a parking lot,” people tend to react.

-In response to shaking heads I want to explain myself, but it would consume a Romance novel.
+In response to shaking heads I want to explain myself, but doing so would produce a novel.
 However, it is a story worth telling.
 So, here is a brief summary of how we met and how I proposed.

 Initially, she was dating my best friend (Blake) and I was dating someone else as well.
 Due to these social aspects we would see each other on a regular basis, but we rarely engaged in conversation.

 Another friend I should mention (Kyle) lived with Blake at the time .
 This is worth noting because in March of 2009, Kyle and I became roommates.
-My dating relationship ended soon after moving, and I was told that Christian had also become newly single.
+My dating relationship ended after moving, and Christian was newly single as well.

-She would come by the house to visit Kyle, but sometimes I would be there as well.
-The three of us quickly became close friends and often spent nights reminiscing the grief that occurred in 2009.
+She would come by the house to visit Kyle, but sometimes I would be there.
+The three of us became close friends and often spent nights reminiscing the grief that occurred in 2009.
 However, Kyle began a new job in early 2010 and was forced into a new routine.
 Despite this, Christian and I continued to spend our normal time together.
-We were around each other so often that our friends could not help but notice.
+We were around each other so often that our friends made certain assumptions.

-Unknown to me, they were constantly interrogating her romantic feelings.
-She would deny their assumptions but they refused to believe.
+They were constantly interrogating her romantic feelings.
+She would deny their accuracy but they refused to believe.
 Eventually she agreed they were right, and they dared her to admit it in front of me.

 In March of 2010, she asked for my assistance with a school project, and we went to a local mall to discuss it.
 After some length of time I noticed a difference of conversation.